yalavrinenko/lammps/doc/src/fix_nh_wpmd.rst

-   create temperature distributions that include the radial electronic degrees of freedom with the :doc:`velocity <velocity>` command, so the the user must allow for these degrees of freedom to equilibrate (i.e. equi-partitioning of energy) through time integration.
+   create temperature distributions that include the radial electronic degrees of freedom with the :doc:`velocity <velocity>` command, so the the user must allow for these degrees of freedom to equilibrate (i.e. establish equi-partitioning of energy) through time integration.

 Restart, fix_modify, output, run start/stop, minimize info
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""